CorporateDIrect FullLogoWhiteLetter

 You have a great idea that will help your community.
 You want to benefit the environment, as well as your bottom line.
 Everything looks promising.
 But how should your social entrepreneurial venture be organized?

 Many are starting to use the new benefit corporation – or “B corp.”
 These special corporations are created to both benefit society and make profits, and are now allowed in 31 states.
-(Click here to see if that includes your state.)
 In time, the B corp will be available in all 50 states.
 As well, versions of the B corp are allowed in England and more and more European countries.
 It is an idea whose time has come.

 Have Questions?
 Get a Free 15-Minute Consultation